PrincetonUniversity/ovs/include/p4/README.md

 ## P4 -> OVS

-Here are the instructions on how to test this with P4:
+Here are some instructions on how to test this with P4:

 ### Installing P4 behavioral model and OVS: